 How Much Does Couples Counseling Cost?

 The cost of couples counseling can vary depending on the type of counselor and where you live, among other factors.
-But in general, counselors ask for between $75 and $200 per hour.
+But in general, counselors ask for between $125 and $250 per hour.
 Counseling sessions typically happen once a week.
-This means an additional cost of around $300 to $800 each month to help save your relationship.
+This means an additional cost of $500 to $1,000 each month to help save your relationship.

 Is Couples Counseling Worth It?

-Well, that depends on a lot of factors.
+Well, that depends on a number of factors.
 First, are both of you willing to go to a counselor and talk?
-And more importantly, are you both willing to do the work and make changes — individually and as a couple — to make your relationship work?
+And more important, are you both willing to do the work and make changes — individually and as a couple — to make your relationship work?

-Plus, timing is everything.
+In addition to your willingness, timing is an essential component to the success of your sessions.
 The sooner you go to counseling, the better.
-Years and years of resentment or lingering anger over past transgressions can erode your intimacy and trust.
-According to relationship expert Dr. John Gottman, the average couple waits a whopping six years before seeking help with an unhappy relationship.
+Years and years of resentment or lingering anger over past transgressions can erode your trust and intimacy.
+According to relationship expert John Gottman, Ph.
+D., the average couple waits a whopping six years before seeking help with an unhappy relationship.

 If you’re at the beginning stages of friction, you may have a better shot at salvaging your relationship.
-This doesn’t mean that you're automatically doomed if you've been unhappy for seven years.
+However, this doesn’t mean that you’re automatically doomed if you’ve been unhappy for seven years.
 It just means that you have more work to do.